Relations between China and Japan

 Manchurian Rule

 In 1931 Japan expanded from its Korean territories into Manchuria (Liaoning, Jilin, Heilongjiang).
 The coal, iron and agricultural resources were seen as a vital requirement for rapid Japanese industrialization.
 The increasing friction between the warlords ruling China as fiefdoms under the barely functioning Republic of China provided an ample opportunity for expansionist Japan.
-Evidence of further Chinese weakness came when the League of Nations commission forced Chiang Kaishek to sign a peace treaty with Japan effectively conceding that the occupation of Manchuria was legitimate.
+Evidence of further Chinese weakness came when the League of Nations commission forced Chiang Kaishek to sign a peace treaty with Japan effectively conceding that the occupation of Manchuria was lawful.

 Chinese Resistance

 The two Chinese protagonist organizations formed ‘united fronts’ to combat Japanese conquest for brief periods.
 To support the conquest of Manchuria the Japanese installed the last Qing Emperor (Puyi) as ruler of Manchuguo (he was after all the leader of the Manchu people).
 Japan succeeding in receiving international support for the new ‘nation state’ of Manchuria and industrial investment poured in from Europe.
-Russia took an increasingly strong interest in China and particularly Manchuria after their Communist revolution.
+Russia took an increasingly strong interest in China and particularly Manchuria after their Communist revolution in 1917.

-It was the communists who declared war on Japan in 1934 and it was they who wanted the Nationalists to join them in a United Front against Japan.
+It was the communists who declared war on Japan in 1934 and it was they who wanted the Nationalists to join them in a 'United Front' against Japan.
 The extraordinary Xi'an kidnapping in 1936 forced Chiang Kaishek to agree to the first United Front.
 Chiang's chief concern, however, remained with removing his communist partners (who he considered terrorists) rather than fighting the Japanese.

 japan, Beijing